 The ultimate templating system is here

-Discover what’s new in the upcoming PhraseExpander 5
+Discover how the new in PhraseExpander 5 can save you time

 Over the last 3 years, PhraseExpander 4 has been an important tool for my practice.
 With the ability to use logic and combine macros, PhraseExpander 5 has revolutionized the way I document my patient visits.

 My notes look better and get done faster, so I am able to get home on time.— Ryan Kauffman, MD, FAAFP, Hickory Medical Direct Primary Care, LLC